Rochester students make significant contributions to research. In the last year alone...

 Joseph Choi, an optics doctoral student, and professor John Howell made headlines around the world by creating a do-it-yourself “cloaking device” that literally bends light to make objects seemingly disappear.

-Comfort Adeyemi, a biomedical engineering undergraduate, is a 2014 Xerox Engineering Research Fellow, working on "Biomechanical Properties of the Limbus" with her faculty mentor, assistant professor Mark Buckley.
+Comfort Adeyemi, a biomedical engineering undergraduate, was a 2014 Xerox Engineering Research Fellow, working on "Biomechanical Properties of the Limbus" with her faculty mentor, assistant professor Mark Buckley.

 The University of Rochester offers undergraduates like Comfort plenty of opportunities to become involved in research projects...